Vullnoid is a rat lover who consider rats to be the dogs of the rodent world.

 Rats are wonderful pets who make a great addition to almost any household.
-Intelligent and fun, I've often described rats as the dogs of the rodent world.
+They're intelligent and fun, and I've often described rats as the dogs of the rodent world.
 You can train them, cuddle them, and play with them just like a dog, but they come in a small package!

 Each type will be marked dominant or recessive.
 If the gene is dominant, it only needs one copy of the gene to show.
 If it is recessive, it needs two copies of that gene to show.